brianary/webcoder/fspsmodule.md

 Writing Cmdlets
 ---------------

+You can delete _Library.fs_ and the reference to it in your _.fsproj_ file, which is where you'll add references to your cmdlets.

 For each cmdlet you want to include in the module, create a class file and add it to the project.